dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 Instead of generating a plain, normalized data source, the event analytics resource will now generate the data in table layout.
 The column and rows dimensions must be present as a data dimension in the query (not a filter).
-Such a request can look like
+Such a request can look like this:

-    this:
+    /api/29/analytics.html+css?dimension=dx:cYeuwXTCPkU;fbfJHSPpUQD&dimension=pe:WEEKS_THIS_YEAR

-    /api/29/analytics.html+css?dimension=dx:cYeuwXTCPkU;fbfJHSPpUQD&dimension=pe:WEEKS_THIS_YEAR&filter=ou:ImspTQPwCqd&displayProperty=SHORTNAME&columns=dx&rows=pe
+      &filter=ou:ImspTQPwCqd&displayProperty=SHORTNAME&columns=dx&rows=pe

 ### Event aggregate analytics